 February 18 and 20, 2012

 Exactly a decade ago, my teaching career was launched in a giant disco ball.
 Something that looked like it anyway.
-It is actually the glass ball facade, several stories high, of a mall in Shanghai.
-With its Vegas-tacky spherical design, Metro City is a head-turning landmark in Xujiahui, a subway hub and entertainment center of Xuhui District.
-During the day it resembles an errant crystal golf ball wedged between skyscrapers; at night, it turns psychedelic, wholly lit up in neon lights that change colors and spell out Chinese characters, outshining the gleam of neighboring shopping centers.
+It was actually the glass ball facade, several stories high, of a mall in Shanghai.
+With its Vegas-tacky spherical design, Metro City was a head-turning landmark in Xujiahui, a subway hub and entertainment center of Xuhui District.
+In daylight, it resembled an errant crystal golf ball wedged between skyscrapers; at night, it turned psychedelic, wholly lit up in neon lights that changed colors and spell out Chinese characters, outshining the gleam of neighboring shopping centers.

 My entry to the TEFL profession was by grace, not by grand design.
 I neither had the experience nor the training in teaching, not surprising for someone who struggled with stage fright.
 Reeling from the blow of getting fired from my sales job (in a foreign country, no less!), I had less confidence about myself than my Chinese friend, Alpha Zhang, who believed I had an inner language teacher waiting to be tapped.
-EFL schools in China usually did not require an English degree, but only for Caucasian native speakers.
+EFL schools in China usually did not require an English degree, so long as you were a Caucasian native speaker.
 Blue-eyed blonds would invariably cause enrollment to go through the roof.
 I wasn’t as marketable as an English teacher.
 It was triple whammy for me: I had the wrong skin color, first language, and major.

-I’ve lost touch with Jimmy over the years, but his part in ushering me to what would become a decade-long career has not been forgotten.
+I had lost touch with Jimmy over the years, but his part in ushering me to what would become a decade-long career would not be forgotten.
 Alas, I did not meet him on this sentimental journey back to Shanghai; I settled for a photo with his doppelganger, a concierge I chanced upon at the Peace Hotel.

-This trip down memory lane led me to the other side of the city, Lujiazui, an even more modern district in Pudong, where the skyline constantly changes with mushrooming skyscrapers.
-The school assigned me a class at their Dongchang branch, just one metro stop away.
+This trip down memory lane led me to the other side of the city, Lujiazui, an even more modern district in Pudong, where the skyline constantly changed with mushrooming skyscrapers.
+The school assigned me a class at their Dongchang branch, a metro stop away.
 It was too late into the night to visit the school building, but the lights and the cold took me a decade back to my first class ever – a night class for professionals.
 I remembered getting the chills at the sight of about 25 adults who seemed to size me up suspiciously.
 Perhaps they didn’t believe I could speak English, much less teach it.
-But the cat hadn’t gotten my tongue; I had them at hello.
+But the cat hadn’t gotten my tongue.
 After years of feeling like a fish out of water in the various odd jobs I had trouble holding down, I was finally comfortable in my own skin inside the classroom.
 An educator I highly respected described me as “a natural.”

 Writer Alice Sebold took the words out of my mouth: